abishekgiri/vlm-failure-modes/paper/vlm_failure_modes_paper.md

 ## 3. Method
 ### 3.1 Model & Environment
 We utilized **LLaVA-1.5-7B**, a state-of-the-art open-source VLM.
-Experiments were conducted on a Tesla T4 GPU environment using a quantized inference pipeline.
+Experiments were conducted on a Tesla T4 GPU environment using mixed-precision (FP16) inference.

 ### 3.2 Visual Perturbation Protocol
 We introduce visual perturbations via a projected gradient descent (PGD) attack proxy applied to the image input.
 The perturbation magnitude $\epsilon$ is varied across four levels: 0.1, 0.2, 0.3, and 0.5.
 We use an $L_\infty$ constraint where the perturbed image $x_{adv}$ satisfies $||x_{adv} - x||_\infty \le \epsilon$.